-Upcycle those old Christmas Cards into cute and Rustic Christmas Tree ornaments.
+Upcycle those old Christmas Cards into these cute and simple Christmas Card ornaments.
 Simple and fun for kids to make and give as gifts to friends and family.

 The Brown Paper Tags with the Jute Twine gives these ornaments a rustic and classic look.
 You can get 100 for an a great price.
 I look for reasons to use them all over the house!